Swamy Ra Ra: Plot

-At this point, the trio and Swati flee to Swati's friend Dolly's house.
-Shankar sells the idol to two Nigerian thugs (Alex and Elves) who approached Shankar via Jogi.
-There one of the Nigerian thugs gets tempted after he sees Vijji, a close person of Shankar.
-Jogi is insulted by Shankar by denying to give his commission after the Nigerian gang leaves.
-Jogi calls the trio to meet him the next hour.
-There Jogi asks Surya to get Shankar's purse before he reaches the place of Consignment where the price would be transferred by showing a ₹10 note given by the Nigerian thug duo.
+At this point, the trio and Swati flee to Swati’s friend Dolly's house.
+Shankar sells the idol to two Nigerian thugs who approached Shankar via Jogi.
+One of the thugs lusts after Shankar's aide Vijji.
+Jogi is insulted by Shankar by denying to give his commission after the Nigerians leave.
+Jogi calls the trio and asks Surya to get Shankar's purse before he reaches the place of consignment where the price would be paid by showing a ₹10 note given by the Nigerian thug duo as hawala.
 If the note is brought, it would be shared among the trio and Jogi in equal ratio.
-The trio successfully snatches Shankar's purse without his knowledge and tear the note into two equal halves, one with Surya and other with Jogi.
-Surya learns that Swati has been kidnapped by Durga and he requires the idol in an hour in order to set Swati free.
-Thus Surya calls Shankar and learns from him that the idol is in Novotel after he gave his half note.
+The trio successfully snatches Shankar's purse without his knowledge and tear the note into two halves, one with Surya and other with Jogi.
+Surya learns that Swati is kidnapped by Durga, who demands the idol to set Swati free.
+Surya calls Shankar and learns from him that the idol is in Novotel after he gave his half note.
 Jogi then calls Shankar to bring ₹5 crore in exchange for the other half to Novotel.